cordovaivan/Html-refactor/README.md

 # Html-refactor week 1 challenge

-This is a simple readme file to get in the habbit of creating a readme file and explaning what was asked of for this challenge.
+This is a simple readme file for week 1 challenge, in this challenge we were asked to refactor the HTML and CSS of a given website.

+View this project can follow this link